Detailed guides to painful problems, treatments & more

 updated

-Eight articles on PainSci cite Grundy 1984: 1.
+Eight pages on PainSci cite Grundy 1984: 1.
 The Complete Guide to Trigger Points & Myofascial Pain2.
 Does Posture Matter?3.
 The Complete Guide to IT Band Syndrome4.
 The Complete Guide to Low Back Pain5.
 The Not-So-Humble Healer6.
 Are Orthotics Worth It?7.
 Your Back Is Not Out of Alignment8.
 Reading Guide for Professionals

 PainSci commentary on Grundy 1984: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.